GoodRelax/articles/our-symbol-is-null/our-symbol-is-null-en.md

 - $ \text{Deduction} : \text{Superposition}(\vec{object}) \Rightarrow \vec{future} \mid \vec{future} = \vec{object} + \vec{law} $

 - Induction is *estimation*.
   You stack multiple observations, cancel out the noise, and let the hidden law float to the surface.
 - Deduction is *certainty*.
   A law applies to the future, no ifs or buts.

 ---

 ### Concrete and Abstract Are Gain and Loss of Information

-- **To concretize** is to add parameters (attributes), increasing information.
-No special rules.
+- **To concretize** is to add parameters (attributes), increasing information,
+  no special rules.
-- **To abstract** is to remove parameters (attributes), reducing information--**toward some sort of meaningful essence.**
+- **To abstract** is to remove parameters (attributes), reducing information
+  **toward the nice essence.**

 An example:

 Take the abstraction "fruit."
 Add the parameters "round," "red," and "sweet," and you get "apple."
 Take "apple" and strip away various parameters, and you might end up with just "round."

 As a diagram: